jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 Why do amazon have this service?
 With GuardDuty, Macie and Security Hub we can identify multiple security issues, but sometime we need a deeper analysis to detect what is causing that problem.
 So Amazon Detective analyzes, investigates and quickly identify the root cause.

-- use machine learning algorithms and graphs
+- Use machine learning algorithms and graphs
-- automatically collect data and processes events from vpc flow logs, cloudtrail, guardduty and create a unified view of it.
+- Automatically collect data and processes events from VPC Flow Logs, CloudTrail, GuardDuty and create a unified view of it.
-- produces visualizations with details and context to get to the root cause.
+- Produces visualizations with details and context to get to the root cause.

 ## AWS Abuse